August 2, 2016

 Minnesota Walks is Minnesota’s first comprehensive statewide effort to address pedestrian needs and challenges.
 When completed, it will guide transportation and pedestrian planning, decision-making and collaboration for agencies, organizations, policymakers and public and private entities across the state.
 The goal of the work is to make walking safe, convenient and desirable for everyone in Minnesota.

-The document is available for review at Minnesota Walks.
+The document is available for review at Minnesota Walks (link expired).
 Members of the public are invited to share their feedback through August 21.

 “Minnesota Walks will guide and advance the vision to improve the pedestrian environment at the local, state and regional levels,” said Jean Wallace, assistant director for the Minnesota Department of Transportation’s (MnDOT) Modal Planning and Program Management Division and co-chair of the project advisory committee.
 “People in Minnesota were great at giving us their thoughts during the first round of public input.
 As we finalize this document, it will be our action plan for making all cities and towns walkable communities.”